haris-mujeeb/TeraRanger_TwinDrive/README.md

-# Maze_Solver
+# TeraTanger Twin Drive
- A maze solver robot using a [Self Balancing Robot](https://github.com/haris-mujeeb/Self-Balancing-Robot) as a mobile base and [TeraRanger-Multiflex ToF-sensor array](https://github.com/haris-mujeeb/TeraRanger-Multiflex-DEMO).
+ A robot featuring TeraRanger Multiflex.
+It consist of a [TeraRanger-Multiflex ToF-sensor array](https://github.com/haris-mujeeb/TeraRanger-Multiflex-DEMO) mounted on top of a [two-wheeled self balancing robot](https://github.com/haris-mujeeb/Self-Balancing-Robot) as the mobile base.